pudly/schmopera-hugo/content/articles/metoo-intro.md

 It was like watching a car crash, reading these stories.
 Some were piecemeal anecdotes about a voice teacher who gets old-school handsy with his female students, or a coach who crosses the line between career advice and intimacy.
 There were more "open secrets", about music administrators with a history of sexual harassment, and how Barenboim is a general nightmare.

 I also received full, personal accounts by young artists, describing extended grooming and abuse - in some cases, assault - from a professional superior.

-These were pretty hard to read
+They were all pretty hard to read.
+Some of them were just heartbreaking and put me on a rollercoaster of anger and pity. some of them freaked me out a bit, because they were really familiar.

  how they denied it was happening, and felt guilty after it had happened, enough to stay silent.